Boston Women's Workforce Council

 - Elizabeth Hailer, Executive Director, The Commonwealth Institute

-- Mim Minichiello, President, Employee Benefits, New England, HUB International
+- Mim Minichiello, President, Employee Benefits, HUB International

-- Katy O'Neil, Vice President of Business Development and Client Relations Northeast, Suffolk Construction
+- Katy O'Neil, Vice President, Business Development and Client Relations, Northeast, Suffolk Construction

-- Bob Rivers, President & CEO, Eastern Bank
+- Bob Rivers, Chairman and CEO, Eastern Bank